Jump to content

 Aligner: MA6-2

 The Aligner: MA6-2 has an i-line notch filter installed.
-This results in an exposure light peak around 365 nm with a FWHM of 7 nm.
+This produces an exposure light peak around 365 nm with a FWHM of 7 nm.

 AZ 5214E